-\paragraph{Is the model finally fair?} As shown, \textsc{Fair Diffusion} promotes fairness according to Def.~\hyperref[def:fair2]{2}.
-However, as discussed in Sec.~\ref{sec:fairness}, fairness is inherently incomplete, such that the setup used in this work does not account for other fairness definitions.
-For example, it does not and cannot ensure fairness according to Def.~\hyperref[def:fair1]{1}.
+For example, it realizes fairness according to Def.~\hyperref[def:fair1]{1} in the model outcome but cannot in the dataset.
 To achieve such fairness, the dataset has to be filtered or modified so that no biases remain.
 Still, \textsc{Fair Diffusion} can be used to realize different notions of fairness.
-If the desired output proportion differs from an equal proportion (50/50 for binary attributes), a user can realize this easily by setting a different edit probability, e.g., to 70/30 for binary attributes.
-This may, for example, be used for a definition of fairness that simply reflects the occupation proportions of current society, i.e., utilizing a country's occupation statistic a user lives in.
+If the desired output proportion differs from an equal proportion (50/50 for binary attributes), a user can realize this easily by setting a different edit probability $P$ that is non-uniform (e.g., to 70/30 for binary attributes).
+This may be used for a fairness definition that simply reflects the occupation proportions of current society, i.e., utilizing a country's occupation statistic a user lives in.
 This further illustrates that fairness is versatile, and \textsc{Fair Diffusion} is easily adaptable to these different notions.

-\paragraph{Binary gender labeling} We acknowledge the limited representation of gender in this study.
-Current automated measures treat gender as a binary-valued attribute, which it is not.
+\paragraph{Binary gender labeling.} We acknowledge the limited representation of gender in this study.
+Current automated measures treat gender as a binary-valued attribute, which it is not \cite{wickham2023gender}.
 Due to the lack of tools that classify beyond binary gender, an empirical evaluation at a large scale remains limited to binary-valued gender evaluation.
 Similarly, we assume encoded concepts in Stable Diffusion to be limited to binary gender terms.
 Consequently, we observed non-binary fairness instructions to result in fragile behavior (\cf App.~\hyperref[sec:dif-setups]{C}).
 Although current diffusion models have inherent limitations, \textsc{Fair Diffusion} builds on them to make a first step toward fairness by mitigating, e.g., gender-biased image generation.
 We advocate for research on encoding gender as non-binary in generative and predictive models.